KDE/documentation-develop-kde-org/content/docs/getting-started/building/kdesrc-build-setup/index.md

 You'll want to disable indexing for your development-related git repos and the files they will build and install.

-To do that, add the `~/kde` directory to the exclusions list in System Settings › Search › File Search > Start Indexing a Folder...
+To do that, add the `~/kde` directory to the exclusions list in System Settings › Search › File Search > Stop Indexing a Folder...

 {{< figure class="text-center mr-5 pr-5" caption="The Search field in System Settings." src="search-kdesrc-build.webp" >}}